Hodgkin Lymphoma – Brief Information

 Obtaining a tumour sample (biopsy)

 For diagnosis, surgical removal and investigation of a lymph node or another tissue affected by the disease is required.
-Apart from histological investigation based on how the cells look like under the microscope, immunohistochemical and, if possible, investigations on molecular genetics in these samples allow both the confirmation of the diagnosis and the determination of the subtype of Hodgkin lymphoma.
-Knowing the subtype of Hodgkin lymphoma helps to plan the treatment.
+Apart from histological investigation based on how the cells look like under the microscope, immunohistochemical investigations of these samples allow both the confirmation of the diagnosis and the determination of the type of Hodgkin lymphoma.
+Knowing the type of Hodgkin lymphoma is both essential for treatment planning as well as for the patient’s prognosis (see chapter "Treatment planning").

 Once the diagnosis of Hodgkin lymphoma has been confirmed, further tests are required to find out if and to which extent the cancer has spread and which organs are involved.
-These tests include imaging, such as ultrasound of the belly (abdomen) and lymph nodes, chest radiographs, magnetic resonance imaging (MRI) of the abdomen and pelvis, computed tomography (CT), and positron emission tomography (PET).
+These tests include imaging, such as ultrasound of the belly (abdomen) and lymph nodes, chest radiographs (X-ray examination), magnetic resonance imaging (MRI) of the abdomen and pelvis, computed tomography (CT), and positron emission tomography (PET).
 Total body-PET is usually combined with a CT scan (PET-CT) and/or an MRI (PET-MRI).
 Overall, MRI is the preferred imaging procedure, since it is not associated with radiation.
 However, to check the lungs and/or quickly assess the stage of the disease, CT is required.
-Sometimes, when bone involvement is suspected, a bone scan (skeletal scintigraphy) might be necessary as well.

 A child's cancer is a stressful situation for the whole family.
 The psychosocial team of the clinic or later the aftercare facility provides advice and support to patients and their relatives from diagnosis to completion of treatment as well as during aftercare.
 Don't hesitate to take advantage of this offer.
 It is an integral part of the treatment concept of all paediatric oncology centres in many countries.
 Here you will find comprehensive information on this.